matthew-willis-redhat/aap_cac_template/README.md

-# Ansible Automation Platform Configuration as Code examples template
+# Ansible Automation Platform - Configuration as Code - Template

 This is a combination of all the Red Hat CoP Config as Code collections to deploy and configure Ansible Automation Platform.
 This is built for multi environment (meaning multiple AAP instances/clusters), similary setup as the [Red Hat CoP - AAP Configuration Template](https://github.com/redhat-cop/aap_configuration_template.git).
 However, there are a few changes in this template that differs from the other template repository.